States North Carolina

 While there are no private insurance requirements for coverage, the State newborn screening program provides treatment products or medication for identified children.
 The State services include the provision of genetic counseling and necessary dietary food products and medications.
 The State will provide them only when both medically necessary as well as not available to the family through any other source.

 For more information about what services are available for your loved one, North Carolina has set up a helpline to help families navigate the process.
 The Help Line is a toll-free helpline for those living with, caring for and concerned about a child with special health care needs.
 Callers can learn about potential health care programs as well as funding resources available to North Carolina residents.
 A qualified person will be able to discuss eligibility, enrollment, and services available under government programs as well as many other applicable topics.
-By calling the Women's and Children's Health Help Line at 1-800-737-3028 Monday through Friday, 7:00 A.M. – 5:00 P.M., you and your family can be on the path to obtaining exactly what your loved one needs.
+By calling the Children and Youth with Special Health Care Needs help line at 1-800-737-3028 Monday through Friday, 8:30 A.M. – 5:00 P.M., you and your family can be on the path to obtaining exactly what your loved one needs.

 Storage and Use of Dried Blood Spots: